valyndsilva/react-nextjs-typescript-tailwindcss/README.md

 Note: You can skip this step if you already have a project set up.

 ```
-yarn add @sanity/cli
+npm install @sanity/cli
 sanity init (To initiate a new project and download the Studio code to your computer)
+Your project name: project-name
+default config?: y
+project output path: studio
+project template schema: Blog schema
+Open sanity.io/manage and copy the projectId: and dataset:production into .env.local
-sanity start (To start a local development server, cd into the project folder)
+cd into the project studio folder: sanity start (To start a local development server, cd into the project folder)
 ```

 #### Step 2: Preparing for Deployment